Start Your Business Off on the Right Legal Footing

 Note: If you operate under your own personal name as a sole proprietor (self-employed person or independent contractor), you do not have to register your business.
-You can simply go ahead and register for a harmonized sales tax (HST) account, if applicable (refer to our Tax Requirements-Starting section for information on how to do this), and for your municipal business licence.
+You can simply go ahead and register for a harmonized sales tax (HST) account, if applicable, and for your municipal business licence.
 In this case, the legal name of your business is your personal name.

 2. Register your business.
 Once you have been notified that your business name has been approved, you have 56 calendar days to register your business name or complete your incorporation process.